ome/omero-documentation/omero/sysadmins/unix/server-centos6-ice36.rst

 Installing and running OMERO.web
 --------------------------------

-OMERO.web is deployed using Nginx see :doc:`install-web/web-deployment`.
+OMERO.web is deployed using NGINX see :doc:`install-web/web-deployment`.

 **The following steps are run as root.**

-Install the latest stable version of Nginx, install the requirements to run OMERO.web in the virtual environment, deactivate it and copy the Nginx OMERO configuration file into the Nginx configuration directory, and disable the default configuration:
+Install the latest stable version of NGINX, install the requirements to run OMERO.web in the virtual environment, deactivate it and copy the NGINX OMERO configuration file into the NGINX configuration directory, and disable the default configuration:

 .. literalinclude:: walkthrough/walkthrough_centos6_py27_ius.sh